Planet Saturn: Explore Saturn's Rings, Moons, and More

 Why does Saturn have rings?

 There are several hypotheses about the origins of Saturn's rings.
 Some astronomers believe that they are pieces of comets, asteroids, or even moons torn apart and snagged by the planet's powerful gravity.
-Others assume that the rings are remnants from the nebular material from which Saturn formed.
+Others assume that the rings are remnants of the nebular material from which Saturn formed.

 What are Saturn's rings made of?